Lynmouth circular via Watersmeet and Countisbury

 Spot birds and wildlife as you take in the scenery

-The shady valley of the East Lyn is home to a variety of birds including dippers and herons and if you are very lucky you may even see an otter.
+The shady valley of the East Lyn is home to a variety of birds including dippers and heron and if you are very lucky you may even see an otter.
 Find the beautiful waterfalls at the confluence of the East Lyn River and the Hoar Oak Water.
 Climbing up out of the valley through sessile oak woodlands you might see deer and as you pass around the edge of Chiselcombe you will have a good view across to the important Iron Age Fort of Windhill.
 The final section of the walk down the South West Coast Path back into Lynmouth gives spectacular views along the coast and across to Wales.

 Walk out of the car park at the top left corner towards the white metal bridge that crosses the river just ahead of you, keeping the East Lyn River on your left.
 Cross the bridge and turn immediately right.
 Continue walking upstream, with the river now on your right.
 Please be careful crossing the road - it's a public highway.
 Follow the public footpath upstream towards Watersmeet.